-Demographic data — which includes race, ethnicity, religious beliefs, age, occupation, income, and education level — used to be the most valuable kind of information for marketers looking to improve their audience targeting.
+Demographic data — which includes race, ethnicity, religious beliefs, age, occupation, income, social class, and education level — used to be the most valuable kind of information for marketers looking to improve their audience targeting.

 Then, in 2016, “psychographics” entered the mainstream.
 Thanks largely to the Facebook/Cambridge Analytica scandal, targeting people based on how they think instead of their demographics has become one of the most talked-about concepts in marketing.